akamai/cli-sandbox/README.md

 building origin list
 Detected the following origins: origin-www.example.com
 registering sandbox in local datastore
-sandbox_id: 4b3a0c0e-dfe9-4df8-b175-1ed23e293c52 sandbox_for_example.com is now active
+sandbox-id: 4b3a0c0e-dfe9-4df8-b175-1ed23e293c52 sandbox_for_example.com is now active
-Successfully created sandbox_id 4b3a0c0e-dfe9-4df8-b175-1ed23e293c52.
+Successfully created sandbox-id 4b3a0c0e-dfe9-4df8-b175-1ed23e293c52.
 Generated sandbox client configuration at /Users/username/.akamai-cli/cache/sandbox-cli/sandboxes/sandbox_for_example.com/config.json Edit this file to specify the port and host for your dev environment. my_laptop:~ username$
 ```

-### Step 3: Connect to your sandbox
+#### Step 3: Connect to your sandbox
 Run this command to connect securely to the sandbox you just created:

 `akamai sandbox start`